 by David Brooks (2019 – Penguin Random House)

-Two books I’ve read in the last five years offered different perspectives on a central theme that profoundly changed how I view the life course and retirement.
+Is your life purpose the same today as it was when you were in your thirties?
+While they are not specifically books on retirement, two books I’ve read in the last five years offered different perspectives that profoundly changed how I view the life course and retirement.
 The Shift by the late Wayne Dyer and Falling Upward by Richard Rohr both taught me that the agenda for the second half of life is quite different than the first half.
 What drives and fulfills us in the first half of life is important, but fulfillment in the later phases of life will come from a deeper place and higher aspirations.
 As Dyer puts it, there’s a shift from pursuing “success to significance”.

 David Brooks’ latest book The Second Mountain echoes the same powerful theme.
 As he describes it: